FuyiHuang/Deployment-and-Optimization-of-Medical-Image-Segmentation-Models-Using-TensorRT/README.md

 ```

 # efficiency
-the speed of tensorRT engine is much faster（testing on 2080TI）
+the speed of tensorRT engine is much faster（testing on RTX A6000）

  pytorch | TensorRT FP32 | TensorRT FP16
  ---- | ----- | ------